 This is something all churches are facing now – A cashless society.
 Their congregations are tending to get younger, and the younger generation tend to carry cash less and less when they are used to paying for everything via contactless.

-To try and remedy this decline in cash donations, C of E Churches have been trialling a new digital collection box which has seen a huge increase of 97% in donations.
+To try and remedy this decline in cash donations, Church of England Churches have been trialing a new digital collection box which has seen a huge increase of 97% in donations.

 The Church of England partnered with a technology firm to make a portable device that could take contactless payments.